Ben Price

-Ben Price (born 30 June 1971) is an English actor, director and writer.
+Ben Price (born 30 June 1971) is an English actor.
 He has played the role of Nick Tilsley in the ITV soap opera Coronation Street and has made four films as a writer/director, the first of which, I'm Sorry To Tell You, was BAFTA-shortlisted.

 Early life

 Price grew up in Newcastle upon Tyne, where he attended Gosforth East Middle School and Gosforth High School before taking acting classes at the Live Theatre.
 He then attended London's Drama Centre and graduated from the Central School of Speech and Drama in 1996.